San Francisco de Macorís: Geography

+Districts

+The city has the following subdivisions:

 Relief

 The relief of Duarte Province ranges from 17 to 942 m above sea level, reaching its highest elevation at "Loma Quita Espuela".
 This name allegedly comes from the time when the Spaniards were exploring the island, since the hill was too steep to ride their horses, they had to dismount and remove their spurs and undertake the ascent on foot.
 There are two main geologic regions: the north slope of the Cordillera Septentrional and the rough topography of the Delta del Yuna.

 On the southern slope of the Cibao Valley in the Yuna Subregion (Easter Cibao), we will find alluvial fans, in combination with deposit hollows, hill areas and platforms, and also alluvial soils into the channels of the flows of the rivers Camú and Yuna.

 Two faults go through the Duarte Province from east to west.
 This tectonic deformations are the Septentrional fault, that touches the towns of Arenoso, Castillo and San Francisco de Macorís and the Cibao fault passing through the towns of Las Guaranas, Castillo, Villa Riva Pimentel.
 The Septentrional fault is located in the northern part of the province while the Cibao fault is located in the southern part of it.